elysium71/numerology-analysis-system/documents/GordonLam_90032061_ISEReport.md

 - **Description**: Determine the generation of person based on their birth year.
 - **Inputs**: A string in the format `DD-MM-YYYY`.
 - **Outputs**: A string, the generation name.
-- **Edge Case**: It raises a ValueError if the birthdata is invalid.
-It return "Unknown Generation" if the year is not found in the range.
+- **Edge Case**: It raises a ValueError if the birthdata is invalid by using the is_valid_date funcation and return "Unknown Generation" if the year is not found in the range.

 ### **compare_birthdays()**
 - **Description**: Compares two birthdays to check if their lucky numbers and animals are the same.
 - **Inputs**: Two strings in the format `DD-MM-YYYY`.
 - **Outputs**: String, the comparison result.
-- **Edge Case**: It raises a ValueError if the birthdays is invalid.
+- **Edge Case**: It raises a ValueError if the birthdays is invalid by using the is_valid_date funcation.

 ### Design Decisions
 Modular Design: The modular design ensures reusability, readability, and easier testing.